Transform Your Sourdough Discard into Irresistible Cookies

 Step-by-Step Instructions

-1. Brown the Butter Place butter in a light-colored saucepan over medium heat.
+Place butter in a light-colored saucepan over medium heat.
 Cook, whisking constantly, until it foams, quiets down, and turns golden brown with a nutty aroma (8-10 minutes total).
 Pour into a large bowl, scraping up all those precious brown bits.

-2. Create the Base Whisk both sugars into the hot brown butter until combined.
+Whisk both sugars into the hot brown butter until combined.
 Let cool slightly while you prep other ingredients.

-3. Mix Wet Ingredients Whisk egg yolks and vanilla into the butter mixture.
+Whisk egg yolks and vanilla into the butter mixture.
 Then whisk in your sourdough discard until completely smooth.

-4. Combine Dry Ingredients In a separate bowl, whisk together flour, salt, baking powder, and baking soda.
+In a separate bowl, whisk together flour, salt, baking powder, and baking soda.

-5. Bring It Together Fold the flour mixture into the wet ingredients, then fold in chocolate chips.
+Fold the flour mixture into the wet ingredients, then fold in chocolate chips.
 Don't overmix!

-6. The Crucial Rest Refrigerate the dough for at least 1 hour, or up to 24 hours.
+Refrigerate the dough for at least 1 hour, or up to 24 hours.
 This step is non-negotiable - it allows flavors to meld and the dough to firm up.

-7. Bake to Perfection Preheat oven to 190°C. Scoop 50g portions, roll into balls, and place 8cm apart on parchment-lined baking sheets.
-Bake for 11-13 minutes until golden at edges but still soft in center.
+Preheat oven to 190°C. Scoop 50g portions, roll into balls, and place 8cm apart on parchment-lined baking sheets.
+Bake for 11-13 minutes until golden at edges but still soft in the centre.

 Pro Tips for Perfect Results